magikghost/recur-macOS/Plugins.md

 If you have any hardware you want to see supported or want to implement it it yourself let me know!

-### ActionPlugin
+### ActionsPlugin

-Base class for plugins that register new action handlers that can be used from mappings (OSC, MIDI, keys etc)
+Base class for plugins that register new action handlers that can be used from mappings (OSC, MIDI, keys etc).

 ### SequencePlugin